 Look for Église St-Roch, a massive stone church, and you'll quickly find rue St-Joseph, the district's other major street, known for trendy shops and entertaining buskers.
 Shop for new duds here and walk west to go dine in one of the neighborhood's sleek new bistros.
 The popularity of the area has spawned many new restaurants.
 When it comes time for an after-dinner drink, there's a plethora of pubs and terraces.
-Korrigane Brasserie Artisanale is a great example, and so is Le Cercle, a restaurant, art gallery,
+Korrigane Brasserie Artisanale is a great choice, and so is Le Cercle, a restaurant, art gallery, and music venue.

-Art abounds in the neighborhood, from the famed street-art-covered viaduct to modern sculptures to outdoor theater and circus acts.
+Art abounds in the neighborhood, from the famed street-art-covered viaduct and modern sculptures to outdoor theater and circus acts.
 Complexe Méduse, on rue de St-Vallier, is an avant-garde arts cooperative that houses multimedia artists, a community radio station, galleries, artists-in-residence, and performance spaces.